hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apodization window (also known as apodization function) can be applied to a signal using :py:meth:`~.api.signals.BaseSignal.apply_apodization` method.
+Apodization window (also known as apodization function) can be applied to a signal using :meth:`~.api.signals.BaseSignal.apply_apodization` method.
 By default standard Hann window is used:

 .. code-block:: python